Jose-JohnEm/Bomberman/README.md

 > :speaking_head: Let’s be honest.
 Implementing a video game is generally not fun (at least not all the time).
 But it can be, and having someone else enjoy a game you made is an amazing feeling.
 The result will be worth the effort, so do your best!
 And most importantly, have fun.

 You MUST use CMake as a cross-platform build system:
-    • Linux: it must generates a Makefile to be able to build the project
+    • Linux: it must generates a Makefile to be able to build the project.
     • Windows: it must generates a Visual Studio solution .sln (will be tested with Visual Studio 2019).

 You also must use the [raylib](!https://www.raylib.com/) library and use assets.
 We don’t want to see any fighting cubes!
 A CMake module for raylib is provided, you MUST use it to generate your project.